-In this post I’ll provide a simple, non-technical explanation of IoT platforms.
-What they are, when businesses should use them, and the important considerations when choosing between the multitude of options.
+In this piece, I’ll provide a simple, non-technical explanation of IoT platforms.
+What they are, why there are so many, when businesses should use them, and the important considerations when choosing between the many options.

 So what is an IoT Platform exactly?

-To understand what an IoT platform is, first you need to understand a little about the components of a complete IoT system.
-My previous post, How Does an IoT System Actually Work?, is a great way to learn, but I’ll quickly summarize here.
+To understand what an IoT platform is, you first need to understand what goes into a complete IoT system.
+My previous post, How Does an IoT System Actually Work?, is a great way to learn, but I’ll summarize it for you quickly:

 - A complete IoT system needs hardware, such as sensors or devices.
 These sensors and devices collect data from the environment (e.g. a moisture sensor) or perform actions in the environment (e.g. watering crops).

 - A complete IoT system needs connectivity.
 The hardware needs a way to transmit all that data to the cloud (e.g. sending moisture data) or needs a way to receive commands from the cloud (e.g. water the crops now).
-For some IoT systems, there can be an intermediate step between hardware and connecting to the cloud, such as a gateway or router.
+This can be accomplished with mature forms of connectivity like cellular, satellite, or WiFi, or may necessitate more recent, IoT-focused connectivity options like LoRa.

 - Finally, a complete IoT system needs a user interface.
-To make all of this useful, there needs to be a way for users to interact with the IoT system (e.g. a web app with a dashboard that shows moisture trends and allows users to manually turn irrigation systems on or off).
+To make all of this useful, there needs to be a way for users to interact with the IoT system (e.g a web-based app with a dashboard that shows moisture trends and allows users to manually turn irrigation systems on or off).

 IoT platforms exist in part 3 and, often, part 4 of what’s described above.
-With all the varying kinds of hardware and the different connectivity options, there needs to be a way of making everything work together and that’s what IoT platforms do.
+With all the varying kinds of hardware and the different connectivity options, there needs to be a way of making everything work together.
+IoT platforms help solve that problem.